type5sonata/type5sonata/README.md

 * 💸 Writes code to analyse policy and data at the RTPI.
 * Web development, data science, automation
-* 💭 Publishes on politics/philosophy at [The Longer View](https://thelongerview.substack.com/)
 * 🎻 [Composes music](https://audiomack.com/)

 # Tech stack